 However, you should be aware that this process requires proactive action, as the extension must be sought before your visa expires.
 Not all visa categories are eligible for an extension, which makes understanding your specific visa’s eligibility crucial.

-So, if you still wonder, “Can I extend my visa stay in the USA?” it’s essential to delve into the intricacies of your visa type and adhere to the timeline to ensure a smooth and legally compliant transition.
+So, if you still wonder, “Can I extend my visa stay in the USA?” it’s essential to dive into the ins and outs of your visa type and adhere to the timeline to ensure a smooth and legally compliant transition.

 Visa Systems in the USA – The Secret Should You Know

-International travelers must be able to navigate the complex visa systems in the USA.
+International travelers must be able to manage the complex visa systems in the USA, especially when planning to attend an upcoming conference in USA.
 These systems categorize visas into two main types: immigrant and non-immigrant.
 Immigrant visas are intended for those seeking permanent residence, while non-immigrant visas are temporary, catering to various purposes such as tourism, business, and education.

 Non-immigrant visas encompass various categories, each designed for specific activities or intentions.
 The B-1 visa is suitable for business purposes, while the B-2 visa covers tourism and leisure travel.
 Students often opt for the F-1 visa, and professionals with specialized skills can apply for the H-1B visa.